zhenwu0831/llm_sys_project/README.md

 This project is organized into several directories and files.
 Below is an overview of the key components:

 - `data/`
-  - `imdb_generated_preferences.csv` - This file contains the IMDb dataset with generated preference pairs.
+  - `imdb.json` - This file contains the IMDb dataset with generated preference pairs.
-  - `imdb_subsampled.csv` - A smaller subset of the `imdb_generated_preferences.csv` used for quicker testing and development.
+  - `sampled_data.json` - A smaller subset (10%) of the `imdb.json` used for quicker testing and development.

 - `project/`
   - `dpo.py` - Implementation of the Direct Preference Optimization (DPO) algorithm.